sparkbold/tankcoin/README.md

 - User can see the game leaderboard at the end of the game
 - User can see analytics at the end of the game

-## Game instruction:
+## Instruction:

-- The goal of the game is to amass the highest possible net value by trading stock/security/currency
+- The goal of the game is to amass the highest possible net value by trading TANKCOIN(TC)s
 - create user or login
 - click start to run the game
-- user has $10,000 begining cash balance
+- user has a begining cash balance
-- the chart display current market price of a company stock
+- the chart display current market value of a TC
 - user have 2 actions to choose:
-  - Buy action will buy 1 stock at current market price (options: 5 stocks/All-in)
+  - Buy action will buy TC at current market price
-  - Sell action will sell 1 stock at current market price (options: 5 stocks/Dump-all)
+  - Sell action will sell TC at current market price
 - The game duration is 1 minute

-- Net value = Cash balance + current stocks at the end-game market value

 ## Game logics:

-- stock price is created from a normal distribution with randomly modifier: skewness and kurtosis
+- TC value is created from a normal distribution with randomly modifier: skewness and kurtosis
-- events are random factors that would adjust stock price (based on the story outcome)
+- Events are random factors that would adjust TC value (based on the story outcome)
-- each game created will have a number of events that user need to react to
+- Each game created will have a number of events that user need to react to